elves/elvish/website/ref/language.md

 f from mod a
 ```

-Modules in nested directories can also be imported.
-For example, if you have
-defined a module in `~/.elvish/lib/x/y/z.elv`, you can import it by using
+Similarly, a module defined in `~/.elvish/lib/x/y/z.elv` can be imported by
-`use x/y/z`, and the resulting namespace will be `z:`:
+`use x/y/z`:

 ```elvish-transcript
 ~> cat .elvish/lib/x/y/z.elv